 $4,000 to $6,000 for an occupied home

 $4,890 for a move up to 1,000 miles

 How to lower the cost of selling your home

 Ask your listing agent to reduce the commission fee.
 If you sell your home for $300,000, a 6% commission fee is $18,000.
 Negotiating the fee down to 4% would lower the cost to $12,000, saving you $6,000.
-You could also try negotiating who pays the commission.
-If several buyers are competing for your home, one might be willing to cover some of the commission for selling a house to win a bidding war.
+You could also negotiate who pays the commission.
+If several buyers are competing for your home, one might cover some of the commission for selling a house to win a bidding war.